jed/cookie-node/README.markdown

 cookie-node.js
 ============

-NOTE: This library is out of date with the current node.js API.
-I'm no longer using it, so please fork n' fix, and I'll pull the changes!

 `cookie-node` is a cookie module for [node.js](http://nodejs.org/), based loosely on Tornado's approach to [signed cookies](http://www.tornadoweb.org/documentation#cookies-and-secure-cookies).

 To start, require the library in your app: